id/emqx-docs/en_US/deploy/upgrade-cluster.md

    ::: tip

    A migration tool is available [here](https://github.com/emqx/emqx-data-converter/releases) to help migrate your configuration from the existing EMQX 4.4 cluster to the new EMQX `@EE_VERSION@` cluster.
 This tool aims to automate the migration procedure, ensuring a smooth transition.
-Be sure to inspect the generated configurations to check it matches expectations.
+Be sure to inspect the generated configurations to check if they match expectations.

    :::